-Living in Los Angeles, there are literally thousands of taco trucks and some of my favorites are Asian inspired taco trucks.
-These Mexican Asian fusion trucks take all the best Asian flavors, like bulgogi beef, and pack them into warm corn tortillas loaded with toppings.
-They are so good and people drive for miles in search of these amazing Asian tacos.
+Living in Los Angeles, there are literally thousands of taco trucks and some of my favorites are Asian-inspired taco trucks.
+These Mexican Korean fusion trucks take all the best Korean flavors, like bulgogi beef, and pack them into warm corn tortillas loaded with toppings.
+They are so good and people drive for miles in search of these amazing Korean tacos.

-Next up was the most important part - the Korean flavors.
+Next up was the most important part - the Korean bulgogi flavors.
 To achieve the sweet and spicy flavors, the beef is cooked with a combination of soy sauce, brown sugar, garlic, jalapeno, red onion, ginger, and rice vinegar.
-This combines in the slow cooker to add tons of flavor to the meat and create the most amazing sauce.
-A quick note about the recipe, you may be shocked to see there are ten cloves of garlic, but note that they are cooked whole.
-When added whole, they will flavor the dish without overpowering everything.
-If the garlic was minced, you would need significantly less.
+Gochujang would be a great addition in place of the jalapeno for a more authentic spicy element.

 How to serve Slow Cooker Korean Beef?

-This slow cooker beef is extremely versatile and while I love to eat it as tacos, there are so many different possibilities.
+This slow cooked beef is extremely versatile and while I love to eat it as tacos, there are so many different possibilities.

-- Tacos: Whether you use a corn tortilla, flour tortilla, or low carb tortilla, this meat makes the best Asian fusion taco.
-Top it with the quick slaw recipe below, some chopped cilantro, and a squirt of Sriracha or spicy mayo.
-You can also add some sliced avocado, simply shredded cabbage, or chopped red onion.
+- Tacos: Whether you use corn tortillas, flour tortillas, or low-carb tortillas, this meat makes the best Korean BBQ tacos.
+Top it with the quick slaw recipe below, some chopped cilantro, sesame seeds, and a squirt of Sriracha or spicy mayo.
+You can also add some sliced avocado, shredded cabbage, or pickled red onion.

 - Lettuce Wraps: For a lighter option, serve this as lettuce wraps.
 Butter lettuce is a great option for lettuce wraps.
 Then top the wraps with shredded carrots, cabbage, bean sprouts, cilantro, and Sriracha or spicy mayo.
 Serve with some Sesame Soy Edamame on the side.